4-8-0: New Zealand

 New Zealand's first 4-8-0 locomotive was built in the Addington Railway Workshops of the New Zealand Railways Department (NZR) in 1899 and designated B class.
-Four more were completed that same year and one more in 1901, while Sharp, Stewart and Company built four more over the next two years.
+Four more were completed that same year and one more in 1901, while Sharp, Stewart & Company built four more over the next two years.

-Ten B^{A} class locomotives were built by the NZR at its Addington shops between 1911 and 1913, and thirty B^{B} class locomotives were built by A & G Price in New Zealand between 1915 and 1918.
+Ten B^{A} class locomotives were built by the NZR at its Addington shops between 1911 and 1913, and thirty B^{B} class locomotives were built by A&G Price in New Zealand between 1915 and 1918.
 One each of the B^{A} class and B^{B} class have been preserved, B^{A} no. 552 and B^{B} no. 144.
 Both are in Auckland at the Parnell Depot of Mainline Steam, an organisation devoted to the restoration and operation of historic New Zealand Railways mainline steam locomotives.